paps/api-store/store/DEV/LinkedIn Sales Navigator URL Converter DEV/LinkedIn Sales Navigator URL Converter DEV.md

 Got a list of Sales Navigator profile URLs and want to their regular profile URLs?
 Well that's all that API does :) And you don't even need a Sales Navigator account for it to work!
+Not that for converting the Sales Navigator URL the API needs to visit the profile for that URL.

 # What will you need? ⚙️